Sustainable Travel: Small Changes That Have Big Environmental Impact

 Take buses and trains instead of driving.

-♻️ Environmental Impact – Since buses and trains can transport larger quantities of people, there are fewer vehicles on the road, reducing air pollution and fuel consumption (and lessening traffic).
-In addition, by taking a bus or train, you’ll reduce your carbon footprint by one pound for every mile you do not drive.
+♻️ Environmental Impact – Since buses and trains can transport larger quantities of people, there are fewer vehicles on the road, which lessens traffic.
+In addition, they use a lot less fuel and release much lower amounts of carbon dioxide, keeping the air cleaner.
+In fact, traveling by bus instead of flying could decrease your carbon footprint by up to 13 times!

 Wanderu is my go-to for finding the best rates on bus and train travel.
 It’s a search engine that helps you find deals on more than 8,000 destinations in North America & Europe.
 I’ve used it many times and found great deals on roundtrip bus fare to and from New York City.